Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

    </dependency>
    ```

-4. Save and close the *pom.xml* file.
+1. Save and close the *pom.xml* file.

-5. Navigate to the *src/main/resources* folder in your project and open the *application.properties* file in a text editor.
+1. Navigate to the *src/main/resources* folder in your project and open the *application.properties* file in a text editor.

-6. Add the key for your storage account using the values from earlier; for example:
+1. Specify the settings for your app registration using the values you created earlier; for example:

    ```yaml
    # Specifies your Active Directory ID: